 Do I need travel medical insurance for Frankfurt?

-It is not legally mandatory to buy a travel medical insurance plan before traveling to Frankfurt.
+It is not legally mandatory to buy a travel medical insurance plan before traveling to Frankfurt unless you need a Schengen visa to do so.
 However, if you suffer from a sudden illness or injury, you risk losing a lot of money.
 Buying international health insurance could help ensure that you can seek the best treatment without having to worry about your hospital bill.

 Why buy travel medical insurance for Frankfurt?